 A wisdom tooth that is underneath the gums and embedded in the jawbone will require a nick into the gums and then removal of the portion of bone that lies over the tooth.

 Often, for a tooth in this situation, the tooth will be extracted in small sections rather than removed in one piece to minimize the amount of bone that needs to be removed to get the tooth out.

 What Happens During Wisdom Teeth Removal?

-Before extraction of the impacted tooth wisdom, the teeth and the surrounding tissue will be numbed with a local anaesthetic.
+Before extraction of the impacted tooth wisdom, the teeth and the surrounding tissue will be numbed with a local anesthetic.

-In most patients, the procedure of removing the impacted teeth is carried out under local anaesthesia.
+In most patients, the procedure of removing the impacted teeth is carried out under local anesthesia.